-I’d like to test this line of thinking a bit and ask – is DLP the right approach?
+I’d like to test this line of thinking a bit and ask – is Data Loss Prevention (DLP) the right approach?

-DLP security policies, by nature, tend to be exclusionary.
+DLP policies, by nature, tend to be exclusionary.
 So, with such an approach, when a file matches the policy, it is simply disallowed from being transferred to the cloud.
-DLP security policies are exclusionary, because they were designed to be so.
+DLP policies are exclusionary because they were designed to be so.
 Such solutions assume that if the data is leaving your premises, it is most likely going to an undesirable destination.
-Sure, you can build in exceptions and whitelists, but at the end of the day DLP is geared to ‘prevent’ data from leaving your network.
-When your users are increasingly using cloud hosted solutions, is ‘preventing’ data from going to the cloud the stance you want to take as an IT administrator?
+Sure, you can build in exceptions and whitelists, but at the end of the day, DLP is geared to ‘prevent’ data from leaving your network.
+When your users are increasingly using cloud-hosted solutions, is ‘preventing’ data from going to the cloud the stance you want to take as an IT administrator?
 And an approach that involves continuous management of exceptions and whitelists?

-A policy based approach also relies on being able to scan documents and look into their contents before making a yes/no decision.
-If the document is an unsupported type which the DLP security solution can’t scan, then the administrator is stuck with a choice of having to allow/disallow all such documents.
+A policy-based approach also relies on being able to scan documents and look into their contents before making a yes/no decision.
+If the document is an unsupported type that the DLP solution can’t scan, then the administrator is stuck with a choice of having to allow/disallow all such documents.
 Also, for a geographically spread out organization – and data privacy laws can differ widely by country and location – DLP policies only get increasingly complex.

 A Better way

 - DLP is exclusionary in nature – when something doesn’t satisfy the policy, it is simply prevented from going out to the cloud.
 It disrupts business.

 - Policies are never perfect – they’re either too tight (disrupting user workflow) or too loose (putting the organization at risk)